-- Build goodwill among your customer, supplier, or your community?
+- Build goodwill with your customers, suppliers, or community?

 - Create and reinforce your brand and professional corporate image?

-- Inform and create good perceptions regarding your company and services?
+- Create positive perceptions of your company and services?

-- Assist you in introducing a new service or product to your market?
+- Introduce a new service or product to your market?

 - Generate sales or leads?